“We always want to romanticize ugly things.”

 Celia: “If you want to be a doctor and your focus is kinesiology, what about doing something like massage therapy?
 It’s additional school but then you can do that while you finish medical school or something.
 Maybe.”
 Celia doesn’t know how intense medical school and residency is.
 “Gets you out of the restaurant industry and the party lifestyle.
 Then you’ve got a medical background too.
 So it’s like practice kind of.”
 Celia beams at her.
 She had just learned a little bit about massage at esthetician school.

-GM: “Med school and residency is really intense,” Emily explains for her.
+GM: “Med school and residency is really intense,” Emily explains.
 “But that might be a thought while I’m still an undergrad.
 Everything about the whole service industry culture is just… really distracting.”

 Celia’s roommate brightens, though, when topics move to clothes and boys.
-She finds a purple knee-length strapless dress with rufffles at Yvonne LaFleur’s she just loves.
+She finds a purple knee-length strapless dress with ruffles at Yvonne LaFleur’s she just loves.

 She answers what questions she can about the male sex.
 She went to a coed school and also adds that, “The restaurant industry is super macho.
 All of the cooks are guys.
 All of them.
-Except for the pastry chefs.”
+Except for the pastry chefs.
+They’re all girls.”

 Celia: Celia peppers her with questions about boys.
 It’s as if she has been living under a rock and now the entire world is hers for the taking, but first she has to know about it.
 Not living under her father’s roof anymore is phenomenal.
 Shopping with her roommate is phenomenal.
 She is free.